GarryLeo0911/robot_base/README.md

 - Make sure firewalls allow UDP multicast on the LAN or temporarily disable firewall on the private network profile.

 2) Start the robot (Pi)
-- Run the bringup in camera‑only mode so the Pi publishes OAK‑D topics but does not run RTAB‑Map:
+- Run the bringup so the Pi publishes sensor topics but does not run RTAB‑Map:
   - Example (adjust camera launch file to your driver):
-  - `ros2 launch ros2_freenove_4wd slam_bringup.launch.py only_camera:=true camera_pkg:=depthai_ros_driver camera_launch:=camera.launch.py`
+  - `ros2 launch ros2_freenove_4wd slam_bringup.launch.py include_camera:=true camera_pkg:=depthai_ros_driver camera_launch:=camera.launch.py`

 3) Start RTAB‑Map + Viz on the laptop
 - Use the provided laptop launch (adjust topics to match your DepthAI driver namespace):